 The BOC conducts a comprehensive, formal review of ACME's accreditation documents every five years.
 When, during that review process, ACME determines that changes are needed in the standards, ACME initiates action within 12 months of that determination and will complete the changes in a reasonable amount of time.
 Revisions are also made as necessary in between formal review periods.
-When, at a point between the formal review processes, ACME determines that changes are needed in the standards, ACME initiates action within 12 months of that determines that changes are needed in the standards, ACME initiates action within 12 months of that determines that changes are needed in the standards, ACME initiates action within 12 months of that determination and will complete the changes in a reasonable amount of time.
+When, at a point between the formal review processes, ACME determines that changes are needed in the standards, ACME initiates action within 12 months of the formal review processes, ACME determines that changes are needed in the standards, ACME initiates action within 12 months of that determination and will complete the changes in a reasonable amount of time.